the-shivers/discord_bot/README.md

  - /rename - Change someone's nickname.
  - /weather - Find the weather of a location.
  - /ud - Look up definitions on urban dictionary.
+ - /roll - Roll some dice.
+ - /coin - Flip a coin.

 #### Fun
  - /grid - Plot the server's users on two axes.